 Disclosure on Historical Performance of QuietGrowth Portfolios

-The graph of the ‘Historical Performance of QuietGrowth Portfolios’ depicts the probable performance of $100,000 invested 10 years ago in different QuietGrowth Portfolios.
+The graph of the ‘Historical Performance of QuietGrowth Portfolios’ depicts the probable performance of $10,000 invested 10 years ago in different QuietGrowth Portfolios.
 We currently offer five different QuietGrowth Portfolios, each having five different risk tolerances ranging from 1/5 to 5/5.
 The graph is for demonstration purpose only.
+You may access this graph in the Investment Interactives webpage.

 The five QuietGrowth Portfolios consist of various ETFs, and in practice, a small amount of cash.
 For the historical performance calculations,

-QuietGrowth has been managing the money of the clients since October 2015, the date of inception.
-To enable us to show the historical returns of QuietGrowth Portfolios prior to 1 October 2015, we have simulated the historical return based on the performance of each ETF or the corresponding benchmark data.
-The simulated returns of the Portfolios prior to the date of inception are as per the composition of the Portfolios on that date.
+QuietGrowth has been managing the money of the clients since October 2015, the date of inception of the investment management service of the firm.
+To enable us to show the historical returns of QuietGrowth Portfolios prior to 1 October 2015, we have simulated the historical returns based on the performance of each ETF or the corresponding benchmark data.
+The simulated returns of the Portfolios prior to the date of inception are as per the composition of the Portfolios on the date of inception.
 If an ETF does not exist for a specific section of the simulated period, then suitable benchmark data is used as a proxy.
 Underlying ETF fees are included in the prices of the ETFs for the times those ETFs exist.
 For any benchmark data used as a proxy during certain sections of the backtested period, no tentative underlying ETF fees, that might have been incurred, is considered.